-The project commenced in 2013 and will be completed in 2014.
+The project was completed in 2014.

 - McDonald, E., Slavin, N., Bailie, R., & Schobben, X. (2011).
 No germs on me: a social marketing campaign to promote hand-washing with soap in remote Australian Aboriginal communities.
 Global Health Promotion, 18, 62-65.